simplistix/sybil/docs/parsers.rst

                          parsed, evaluate_bash_block)

-Evaluators are generally much simpler than parsers and are called with an :class:`~sybil.example.Example`.
+Evaluators are generally much simpler than parsers and are called with an :class:`~sybil.Example`.
 Instances of this class are used to wrap up all the attributes you're likely to need when writing an evaluator and all documented attributes are fine to use.
-In particular, :attr:`~sybil.example.Example.parsed` is the parsed value provided by the parser when instantiating the :class:`~sybil.Region` and :attr:`~sybil.example.Example.namespace` is a reference to the document's namespace.
-Evaluators **are** free to modify the :attr:`~sybil.document.Document.namespace` if they need to.
+In particular, :attr:`~sybil.Example.parsed` is the parsed value provided by the parser when instantiating the :class:`~sybil.Region` and :attr:`~sybil.Example.namespace` is a reference to the document's namespace.
+Evaluators **are** free to modify the :attr:`~sybil.Document.namespace` if they need to.

 For the above example, the evaluator could be implemented as follows: